I’ve been getting quite a lot of enquiries from people coming to Cape Town, asking me what I would advise them to check out while they’re here…

 - Constantia winelands touring – yup, you don’t necessarily have to drive out to Stellenbosch or Franschhoek (although those are amazing outings to do), the Constantia wine route is a quick 20min from the centre of town and there’s plenty of great places to visit.
 There’s a route map and full list of the farms (just click on Vineyards, then Farms) over here.
 Some of my personal favourites are:

-– Constantia Glen: Great wines and the best cheese & charcuterie platter you’ll ever eat (more info here)
+– Constantia Glen: Great wines and the best cheese & charcuterie platter you’ll ever eat

-– Eagles Nest: Relaxed garden setting & a Shiraz that won the title of world’s best (more info here)
+– Eagles Nest: Relaxed garden setting & a Shiraz that won the title of world’s best

 Of course, drinking & driving is never a good idea.
-So maybe look into a tour company like this one: The Constantia Wine Tour
+So maybe look into a tour company like this one: The Constantia Wine Tour OR why not make use of the City Sightseeing Red Hop on / Hop off bus – you simply take the blue line and then do a change over to their purple line which then stops at Groot Constantia, Eagle’s Nest & Beau Constantia.

 - Pop into our very own Newlands Brewery and get a tour of the place with a beer tasting and some complimentary pints.
 All info over here.